magoo/risk-measurement/introduction/helloworld.rst

 An example in Cyber-Security
 ----------------------------

-A 16 person panel forecasted the likelihood of the following scenario.
-[0_]
+A `16 person panel`_ forecasted the likelihood of a critical vulnerability being exploited in widely deployed software.

 .. admonition:: Scenario
   :class: warning